ebelinski/swiftly/errors.md

 ---
 {::options parse_block_html="true" /}

-**Errors** in Swift are represented by values that conform to the `Error` protocol.
+**Errors** are represented by values that conform to the `Error` protocol.
 They can be thrown, caught, propagated, and recovered.

 ### Complete example